pylint-dev/pylint/doc/features.rst

   Used when another argument than the current class is given as first argument of the super builtin.
-:W1001 (property-on-old-class): *Use of "property" on an old style class* Used when PyLint detect the use of the builtin "property" on an old style class while this is relying on new style classes features
+:W1001 (property-on-old-class): *Use of "property" on an old style class* Used when Pylint detect the use of the builtin "property" on an old style class while this is relying on new style classes features